parcelLab/js-plugin-utils/Readme.md

 # @parcellab/js-plugin-utils 🛒 - 🚛 - 📦

-Utils for using the parcelLab js plugin with different frameworks (react/vue)
+Utils for using the parcelLab js plugin with different frameworks (react/vue) and as web-component.
 Check out the [documentation on the parcelLab track & trace JS plugin](https://how.parcellab.works/docs/integration-quick-start/track-and-trace-page) beforehand to see what **options** are available.

 # Usage